Lee Min-ki: Acting

-In 2019, Lee returned to the small screen with the crime detective drama The Lies Within playing a role of a detective opposite Lee Yoo-young.
+In 2019, Lee returned to the small screen opposite Lee Yoo-young in the crime detective drama The Lies Within as detective Jo Tae-sik.
 On January 13, 2020, it was announced that Lee would star in the occult thriller film Three Days alongside Park Shin-yang and Lee Re.

 In 2021, Lee starred alongside Nana in the MBC romantic comedy Oh My Ladylord.
-After his contract with the former agency expired in September 2021, Lee signd a contract with Yeongsang ENT.
+After the contract with his former agency expired in September 2021, Lee signed a contract with Yeongsang ENT.
 The same year, he joined the JTBC television series My Liberation Notes which premiered in April 2022.
 He played the role of Yeom Chang-hee, the second of three siblings with no proper goal in life.

 Singing

 After performing a stylized version of "My Way" at the 2008 Mnet KM Music Festival, Lee lent his vocals to a track with Korean electronica/pop singer Sheean in a collaboration with Japanese electronica/Shibuya-kei artist FreeTEMPO.
 The song, titled "Power of Love," was released as a digital single, and Lee also appeared in the music video.

 On August 11, 2009, he unveiled his musical debut No Kidding, a six track EP with a very indie-electro rock sound.
 The album's title song "Eternal Summer" was the first and only single released.

 In 2013, he released two singles titled "Those Days I Had with You" and "Everything" in collaboration with Gold Coast.